-Preoperative evaluation includes a sufficient history and physical examination so that the risk of adverse reactions can be minimized, alternative approaches to anesthesia planned, and all questions regarding the anesthesia procedure by the patient answered.
+Preoperative evaluation includes a sufficient history and physical examination so that the risk of adverse reactions can be minimized, alternative approaches to anesthesia planned, and all questions regarding the anesthesia procedure by the patient or family answered.
 Types of anesthesia include local, regional, epidural, general, moderate conscious sedation, or monitored anesthesia care (MAC).
-The anesthesia practitioner assumes responsibility for the post-anesthesia recovery period which includes all care until the patient is released to the surgeon or another physician.
+The anesthesia practitioner assumes responsibility for anesthesia and related care rendered in the post-anesthesia recovery period until the patient is released to the surgeon or another physician.

 Anesthesiologists may personally perform anesthesia services or may supervise anesthesia services performed by a CRNA or AA.
-CRNAs may perform anesthesia services independently or under the supervision of an anesthesiologist.
+CRNAs may perform anesthesia services independently or under the supervision of an anesthesiologist or operating practitioner.
 An AA always performs anesthesia services under the direction of an anesthesiologist.
 Anesthesiologists personally performing anesthesia services and non-medically directed CRNAs bill in a standard fashion in accordance with CMS regulations as outlined in the Internet-Only Manuals (IOM), Medicare Claims Processing Manual, Publication 100-04, Chapter 12, Sections 50 and 140.
 CRNAs and AAs practicing under the medical direction of anesthesiologists follow instructions and regulations regarding this arrangement as outlined in the above sections of the Medicare Claims Processing Manual.